 - *4 Abbreviation for Automobile shredder residue Recycling promotion Team

-Please refer to the following website concerning our automobile recycling initiative and recycling results (only in Japanese language)
+Please refer to the following website concerning our automobile recycling initiative and recycling results (in Japanese language only).

-In the European Union, according to the End-of-life Vehicle Directive (ELV Directive: 2000/53/EC), we are promotiong collection and recycling of ELVS and batteries, etc. in accordance to laws, regulations, and conditions of each country.
+In the European Union, according to the End-of-life Vehicle Directive (ELV Directive: 2000/53/EC), we are promoting collection and recycling of ELVs and batteries, etc. in accordance to laws, regulations, and conditions of each country.

-Moreover, in accordance with the RRR (Reusability, Recyclability, and Recoverability) Directive 2005/64/EC, it is required that new vehicles shall be reusable and/or recoverable to a minimum of 95% by weight as a condition for receiving the type approval of motor vehicles in the European Union.
-To satisfy that condition, we were audited by an authorised auditing agency on our systems for collecting material data and verifying environmental impact substances.
-As a result, we acquired the certificate of conformance (COCom) in August 2008 and the Whole Vehicle Type Approval based on the RRR Directive for all of our vehicles sold in Europe.
-Then, due to the revision of European RRR Directive (2009/1/EC), we were audited again by another authorised organisation and obtained a new COCom in October 2013, which was updated in October 2013 and October 2015, and our new models have received the type approval based on the revised Directive.
+Moreover, in accordance with the RRR (Reusability, Recyclability, and Recoverability) Directive 2005/64/EC, it is required that new vehicles shall be recyclable to a minimum of 95% as a condition for receiving the type approval of motor vehicles in the European Union.
+To satisfy that condition, we were audited by an authorized auditing agency on our systems for collecting material data and verifying substances of concern.
+As a result, we acquired the certificate of conformance (COCom) in August 2008 and the RRR Directive for all of our vehicles sold in Europe.
+Then, due to the revision of European RRR Directive (2009/1/EC), we were audited again by another authorized organization and obtained a new COCom in October 2011, and since has been updating every other year, and our new models have received the type approval based on the revised Directive.

 Promotion of voluntary recycling efforts